Focusing in the Dark: How to Focus on Stars for Milky Way Photography

 Why autofocus fails at night

 Autofocus needs enough usable detail in the scene to lock reliably.
-Whether your camera uses phase-detect, contrast-detect, or a hybrid of both, the result on a dark sky is the same — tiny stars against near-black don't give the system enough to work with.
+Whether your camera uses phase-detect, contrast-detect, or a hybrid of both, the result on a dark sky is the same.
+Tiny stars against near-black don't give the system enough to work with.
 Many cameras will hunt endlessly without locking, or worse, confirm focus on something they shouldn't.

 By the time you realise the shot is soft, the shooting window is gone.